 Do you know what would happen to the money you have invested with an investment advisor or in your savings account at the bank if the institution were to go under?
-Chances are this isn’t going to happen, but you just never know.
+Chances are this isn’t going to happen.
+But you just never know.
 Large banks and investment firms have gone insolvent in the past and will in the future.
-The good news is there are forms of coverage out there to protect you and your money in the unlikely event that this does happen.
+The good news is there are forms of investor protection out there to keep your money safe.

-Today we’re going to look at what protection is available to you across five different sectors of the financial industry.
+Today we’re going to look at what coverage is available to you across five different sectors of the financial industry.

-The first level of protection in Canada will be the one that likely applies to almost all of you out there, because it covers the banks.
+The first level of protection in Canada will be the one that likely applies to banks.
 I’m sure there are some people out there who hide all their money under their mattresses and have never opened a bank account, but I can’t imagine they are the same people who are here reading a personal finance blog.
-Almost all of us have at least some amount of money sitting at the bank, whether it be in a chequeing of savings account or invested in a term deposit.
+Almost all of us have at least some amount of money sitting at the bank.
+That could be in a chequing account or invested in a term deposit.
 CDIC only covers basic bank stuff and does not include investments like stocks or mutual funds (we’ll get to that next).